 How do you encourage pupils to read for pleasure?
 The school runs a weekly reading initiative called DEaR (Drop Everything and Read) in which the whole school reads for pleasure simultaneously for 20 minutes.
-A Reading Rewards programme allows pupils to gain merits and prizes for reading and reviewing books.
-Tailored reading lists have been created for each Key Stage and we also take part in local projects, such as the Hillingdon Book of the Year.
+Tailored reading lists have been created for each Key Stage in the form of Reading Canons and we also take part in local projects, such as the Hillingdon Book of the Year.

-We look forward to meeting you in September 2024!
+We look forward to meeting you in September 2025!